anicrob/filter-jql-search-groovy-existing-ticket/README.md

-# Filer Keyword Search & Attach CSV of Results on an Existing Jira ticket
+# Filter Keyword Search & Attach CSV of Results on an Existing Jira ticket

 ## Description